 31 December 2020: Ms. Gennie’s offers eight sides: Gennie’s beans, mac n’ cheese, garlic mashed potatoes, coleslaw, green beans, house salad, Gennie’s rice and fire-roasted corn.
 We’ve had half of them.
 My Kim’s favorite is the buttery, smoky fire-roasted corn, golden niblets bespeckled with char.
 She also loves the green beans which sport more personality and flavor than just about any green beans we’ve had in a while.
 My early favorites are the coleslaw which is flecked with cilantro, a fresh and fragrant herb which enlivens the coleslaw.

-Andrew and Drew have big plans for Ms. Gennie’s House of Chicken once restaurants are allowed to offer on-premises dining.
+Andrew and Drew have big plans for Ms. Gennie’s House of Chicken that will keep things interesting.
 Their Southern roasted chicken will be showcased on a number of specials including Tex-Mex style enchiladas.
 Until then, there’s still much to explore, eat and enjoy on a Texas-sized menu brought to Albuquerque by some of the nicest restaurateurs you’ll ever meet.

 Ms. Gennie’s House of Chicken